 The Company's Board of Directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Board's Report including Annexures to Board's Report, and other Shareholder's Information, but does not include the financial statements and our auditor's report thereon.